 1 Credit.
 Students learn to have a basic appreciation for and sensitivity to the mother tongue of this land.
 Students will become proficient in proper pronunciation of basic vocabulary and application of simple sentence patterns, including common greetings and useful everyday expressions.
-Required for all students.
+Required for all students or placement into Hawaiian II or higher via proficiency assessment.

 1 Credit.
 This course expands the student's understanding of Hawaiian language and Hawaiian worldview through the development of four basic skills: listening, speaking, reading and writing.
 Topics discussed include greetings, home life and family, school life, nature and daily routines.
-Prerequisite: Hawaiian 1.
+Required for all students beginning with the c/o 2022.
+Prerequisite: Hawaiian 1 or placement via proficiency assessment.

 1 Credit.
 This intermediate course further advances the student's knowledge of Hawaiian language and culture by review and mastery of the material previously taught.
 Students learn new vocabulary and sentence patterns through the study of poetic and narrative literature.
 Conversation in Hawaiian language is emphasized.
-Prerequisite: Hawaiian 2 teacher consent.
+Prerequisite: Hawaiian 2 teacher consent/proficiency assessment.